 The Company assumed a liability in the amount of \$509,000 from FHB for the estimated cost of stock appreciation rights ("SARs") with respect to 162,010 shares, awarded on December 29, 2010 to two individuals who had been actively involved with FHB from its inception in February 2009.
 81,004 of the SARs were subject to certain time-based restrictions on exercisability (the "Time-Based SARs"), and 81,006 of the SARs were subject to certain performance-based restrictions on exercisability (the "Performance-Based SARs").
 Following the amendment of the Company's articles of incorporation on March 21, 2011, the Compensation Committee of the Company voted to accelerate the exercisability of the Time-Based SARs.
 The Time-Based SARs became immediately exercisable and were exercised on March 24, 2011.
 In connection with the exercise of the Time-Based SARs, the Company issued options to purchase 81,004 shares of the Company's non-voting common stock with an exercise price of \$14.52 per share.
 The option shares will become exercisable in five equal annual installments commencing on December 29, 2010.
-In addition, the Company entered into certain Amended and Restated Performance-Based Appreciation Rights Agreements, pursuant to which the Performance-Based SARs will become automatically exercisable (and shall be exercised) for \$0.59 per share in the event that relevant performance thresholds are satisfied.
-In connection with the Amended and Restated Performance-Based Appreciation Rights Agreements, the Company's non-voting common stock with an exercise price of \$14.52 per share.
+In addition, the Company entered into certain Amended and Restated Performance-Based Appreciation Rights Agreements, the Company issued options to purchase 81,004 shares of the Share Performance-Based Appreciation Rights Agreements, the Company issued options to purchase 81,006 shares of the Company's non-voting common stock with an exercise price of \$14.52 per share.
+The option shares will become automatically exercisable (and shall be exercised) for \$0.59 per share in the event that relevant performance-Based SARs will become exercisable upon the satisfied.
+In connection with the Amended and Restated Performance-Based Appreciation Rights Agreements, the Company issued options to purchase 81,006 shares of the Company's non-voting common stock with an exercise price of \$14.52 per share.
 The options will become exercisable upon the satisfaction of certain performance conditions.
-The net effect of the exercise of the Time-Based SARs and the execution of the Amended and Restated Performance-Based Appreciation Rights Agreements, together with the option issuance, on operating results for the quarter ended March 31, 2011 was \$113 thousand, included in merger expense.
+The net effect of the exercise of the Time-Based